cs106l/textbook/src/05-containers/03-iterators.md

 }
 ```

 If you have read and are familiar with [the chapter on pointers](/cpp-fundamentals/pointers-and-memory), you might notice that semantics of iterators are very similar to that of pointers.
 Iterators, like pointers, can be dereferenced, incremented, compared, etc. In some sense, iterators are a generalization of pointers to memory that is not necessarily sequential.
-This allows more complex data types, such as `unordered_map`, to seem *as if* its elements were represented sequentially in memory.
+This allows more complex data types, such as `unordered_map`, to seem *as if* their elements are represented sequentially in memory.

 ### Iterator Types